 When the IRS says streamlined, it means streamlined.
 The form is only three pages long.
 The regular Form 1023 application that all charities applying for tax-exempt status must use if they aren't eligible to use the Form 1023-EZ is 26 pages long.
 Unlike Form 1023, the Form 1023-EZ doesn't require details about the charity’s organization, operations, or financing.

 However, Form 1023-EZ is designed only for small charities.
 These are those with:

-- annual gross receipts projected to be no more than $200,000 in any of the next three years, and
+- annual gross receipts projected to be no more than $50,000 in any of the next three years, and

-- total assets worth no more than $500,000.
+- total assets worth no more than $250,000.

-The draft Form 1023-EZ instructions provide that if a charity files Form 1023-EZ within 27 months after the end of the month in which it was legally formed and the IRS approves the application, the legal date of the charity's formation will be the effective date of its exempt status.
+If a charity files Form 1023-EZ within 27 months after the end of the month in which it was legally formed and the IRS approves the application, the legal date of the charity's formation will be the effective date of its exempt status.
 If a charity does not file Form 1023-EZ within 27 months of formation, the effective date of its exempt status will be the date it filed Form 1023-EZ with the IRS (the postmark date).

 The Form 1023-EZ must be filed online and there is a $400 application fee.